amalifh/TFE4152_prosjektoppgave/README.md

 A project with a goal to design and implement a system of 8x8 bit memory module for an IoT device.

 ## Contributors
-Amalie Fridfeldt Hauge, 3rd year of Electronic System Design and Innovation
+Amalie Fridfeldt Hauge, currently on the 3rd year of Electronic System Design and Innovation with a specialization in Design of Digital and Embedded Systems.

-Andrea Gladhaug, 3rd year of Electronic System Design and Innovation
+Andrea Gladhaug, currently on the 3rd year of Electronic System Design and Innovation with a specialization in Signal Processing and Communication.

 ### Terminal commands to run in Visual Studio code: